Salim-Aden/CCNA-Portfolio/06_Automation/README.md

 ## Overview

-This section covers the **Automation & Programmability**.
+In this section i cover the **Automation & Programmability** domain.
 These topics involve APIs, scripting, and automation tools that go beyond router/switch CLI.
 Understanding is demonstrated through concept documentation and practical examples — there are no Packet Tracer labs for this domain.

 ---